GoogleCloudPlatform/cloud-hackathons/hacks/genai-intro/README.md

 ## Introduction

-Introduction to GenAI will challenge you to build a system that summarizes scientific papers (in PDF format) when they're added to a Cloud Storage bucket, and will put the results in BQ for further analysis.
-We'll use a Cloud Function to orchestrate the whole process.
-The function will extract text from the document, determine the document's title, create a summary from the extracted text, and store the summary in a database for you to view, search and further process, all of this using Large Language Models (LLMs).
+Introduction to GenAI will challenge you to build a system that catalogues scientific papers.
+Whenever a new paper is uploaded to a specific Cloud Storage Bucket, a Cloud Function will be triggered to do OCR, then extract the title and summary of the paper using an LLM and store all that information in BigQuery.
+Then we'll run an LLM from BigQuery to classify the papers into distinct categories.
+Next we'll add semantic search capabilities in BigQuery using text embeddings and finally, implement a more scalable version of that using Vector Search.

 ![Architecture of the system](./images/genai-intro-arch.png)